 Assessment and Monitoring

-Direct services in which the ESOL Specialists have contact with the children depends on the needs of the students.
+Direct services in which the EAL Specialists have contact with the children depends on the needs of the students.
 Direct contact may take the following forms:

 - In-class support

 - Co-teaching with classroom/subject area teacher when able to do so